China's Guangzhou airport ex-president under probe - anti-graft watchdog

 GAA is the parent of the Guangzhou Baiyun International Airport Co.
 GAA executives could not be reached for comment immediately.

-As part of its anti-graft drive, Beijing has targeted 26 major state-owned firms for inspections this year, including China National Petroleum Corporation [CNPET.UL], Sinopec Group and China National Offshore Oil Corp.

-Reporting by Fang Yan and Matthew Miller in BEIJING; Editing by Muralikumar Anantharaman
+As part of its anti-graft drive, Beijing has targeted 26 major state-owned firms for inspections this year, including China National Petroleum Corporation, Sinopec Group and China National Offshore Oil Corp.
+(Reporting by Fang Yan and Matthew Miller in BEIJING; Editing by Muralikumar Anantharaman)